SergeyTsalkov/brooce/README.md

 I've been personally relying on brooce with great results!
 If you try it out, I would welcome your feedback!

-Check out the github page for the documentation: https://github.com/SergeyTsalkov/brooce

 ## Features

 * **Single Executable** -- Brooce comes as a single executable that runs on any Linux system.